 The API server certificate of a Container Service for Kubernetes (ACK) cluster contains the Subject Alternative Name (SAN) field.
 By default, this field contains the domain name and IP address of the cluster.
-The elastic IP addresses (EIPs) and internal IP addresses of the Server Load Balancer (SLB) instances that are associated with the cluster are also included in this field.
+This field also contains the elastic IP address (EIP) and private IP address of the Server Load Balancer (SLB) instance that is associated with the API server of the cluster.
 You can customize the SAN if you want to access the ACK cluster by using a proxy or through a different domain name.
-This topic describes how to add a SAN to the API server certificate when you create an ACK cluster.
-This topic also describes how to update the SAN of the API server certificate for an ACK cluster.
+This topic describes how to customize the SAN of the API server certificate when you create an ACK cluster.
+This topic also describes how to update the SAN of the API server certificate for an existing ACK cluster.

 subjectAltName field.
-The values can be IP addresses, domain names, URIs, and email addresses.
+The values can be IP addresses, domain names, URIs, or email addresses.

-Add a SAN to the API server certificate when you create an ACK cluster
+Customize the SAN of the API server certificate when you create an ACK cluster

-This example describes how to add a SAN to the API server certificate when you create a managed Kubernetes cluster.
+This example describes how to customize the SAN of the API server certificate when you create a managed Kubernetes cluster.